 At this point the parent has made the (difficult) changes necessary to overcome their problems.
 The child is no longer being neglected.
-However, it is easy to be misled into thinking this is success but this change may not be sustained.
+However, it

-- Help parent to implement the support plan - Focus on short term goals; these should be prioritised with both parents and the child - Help them envision the long term goal - Reframe when necessary - Make sure all appointments are kept - Advocate for the parent and identify available sources of support - Review progress and any barriers to progress - Planning for and rehearsing the ways of overcoming challenges and obstacles

-Be mindful of parents feeling overwhelmed and consequently disengage so clarity of goals is essential and recognising and praising progress however small
+- Help parent to implement the support plan - Focus on short term goals; these should be prioritised with both parents and the child - Help them envision the long term goal - Reframe when necessary - Make sure all appointments are kept - Advocate for the parent and identify available sources of support - Review progress and any barriers to progress - Planning for and rehearsing the ways of overcoming challenges and obstacles - Be mindful of parents feeling overwhelmed and consequently disengage so clarity of goals is essential and recognising and praising progress however small